secretstartups/handbook/sales/field-communications/field-update-tickers/index.html.md

 ---
 layout: handbook-page-toc
 title: "Field Update Tickers"
-description: "The Field Update Tickers are a weekly summary of all relevant updates to the Field.
+description: "The Field Update Tickers are a weekly summary of all relevant updates to the Field."
 ---

 ## On this page